History of theatre: English Elizabethan theatre

-Renaissance theatre derived from several medieval theatre traditions, such as, the mystery plays that formed a part of religious festivals in England and other parts of Europe during the Middle Ages.
+English Renaissance theatre derived from several medieval theatre traditions, such as, the mystery plays that formed a part of religious festivals in England and other parts of Europe during the Middle Ages.
 Other sources include the "morality plays" and the "University drama" that attempted to recreate Athenian tragedy.
 The Italian tradition of Commedia dell'arte, as well as the elaborate masques frequently presented at court, also contributed to the shaping of public theatre.

-Since before the reign of Elizabeth I, companies of players were attached to households of leading aristocrats and performed seasonally in various locations.
+Since before the reign of Elizabeth I, companies of players were attached to households of leading aristocrats and performed secular pieces seasonally in various locations.
 These became the foundation for the professional players that performed on the Elizabethan stage.
-The tours of these players gradually replaced the performances of the mystery and morality plays by local players, and a 1572 law eliminated the remaining companies lacking formal patronage by labelling them vagabonds.
+The tours of these players gradually replaced the performances of the mystery and morality plays by local players.
+A 1572 law eliminated any unlicensed companies lacking formal patronage by labelling them vagabonds.

 The City of London authorities were generally hostile to public performances, but its hostility was overmatched by the Queen's taste for plays and the Privy Council's support.
-Theatres sprang up in suburbs, especially in the liberty of Southwark, accessible across the Thames to city dwellers but beyond the authority's control.
+Theatres sprang up in suburbs, especially in the liberty of Southwark, accessible across the Thames to city dwellers but beyond the authorities' control.
 The companies maintained the pretence that their public performances were mere rehearsals for the frequent performances before the Queen, but while the latter did grant prestige, the former were the real source of the income for the professional players.

 Along with the economics of the profession, the character of the drama changed toward the end of the period.
 Under Elizabeth, the drama was a unified expression as far as social class was concerned: the Court watched the same plays the commoners saw in the public playhouses.
 With the development of the private theatres, drama became more oriented toward the tastes and values of an upper-class audience.
 By the later part of the reign of Charles I, few new plays were being written for the public theatres, which sustained themselves on the accumulated works of the previous decades.

 Puritan opposition to the stage (informed by the arguments of the early Church Fathers who had written screeds against the decadent and violent entertainments of the Romans) argued not only that the stage in general was pagan, but that any play that represented a religious figure was inherently idolatrous.
 In 1642, at the outbreak of the English Civil War, the Puritan authorities banned the performance of all plays within the city limits of London.
 A sweeping assault against the alleged immoralities of the theatre crushed whatever remained in England of the dramatic tradition.